newrelic/terraform-provider-newrelic/website/docs/d/service_level_alert_helper.html.markdown

   * `alert_type` - (Required) The type of alert we want to set.
 Valid values are:
     * `custom` - Tolerated budget consumption and evaluation period have to be specified.
     * `fast_burn` - Tolerated budget consumption is 2% and evaluation period is 60min.
+    * `slow_burn` - Tolerated budget consumption is 5% and evaluation period is 360min.
   * `sli_guid` - (Required) The guid of the sli we want to set the alert on.
   * `slo_target` - (Required) The target of the Service Level Objective, valid values between `0` and `100`.
   * `slo_period` - (Required) The time window of the Service Level Objective in days.
 Valid values are `1`, `7` and `28`.